Gulzar-khan/Appliances-Energy-Prediction/README.md

 Here are our suggestion :

 Upgrading network to improve services for long duration users.
-Improving Pricing Strategies.
+1. Improving Pricing Strategies.
-Optimizing and Updating International Call Rates.
+2. Optimizing and Updating International Call Rates.
-Implmenting a better network infrastructure in New Jersey,Texas and Maryland Areas where there is more Churn Rate.
+3. Implmenting a better network infrastructure in New Jersey,Texas and Maryland Areas where there is more Churn Rate.
-Improvement in the customer service can be done to reduce the number of calls which cause the churn Decreasing the prices as the talk-time increases can be an effective way to reduce the churn.
+4. Improvement in the customer service can be done to reduce the number of calls which cause the churn
+4. Decreasing the prices as the talk-time increases can be an effective way to reduce the churn.

+Improvemente points:
+1. Definitely, we have a scope of improvement here, specially in the feature engineering,

+2. Data we have in regualr interval of time we can implement time series concept on the data and analyse how the accuracy is varying,

+3. Available data is only for 1 house, we learn important information if we analyse several houses,

+4. Features like House geometry, number of people residing at house over time may give few more insights,
+5. Positioning and quality of sensors can be analysed for better data capturing.